input-output-hk/partner-chains/docs/user-guides/manual-setup.md

 * `sidechain_public_key` - derived from PARTNER_CHAIN_SIGNING_KEY
 * `sidechain_signature` - signature of a _registration message_ made with STAKE_POOL_OPERATOR_SIGNING_KEY signing key

-Note: the _registration message_ is composed of genesis UTXO, sidechain public key, and registration UTXO.
+Note: the _registration message_ is composed of the genesis UTXO, sidechain public key, and registration UTXO.

 ### Submitting registration